informalsystems/modelator-py/README.md

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use the files in this repository except in compliance with the License.
 You may obtain a copy of the License at

     https://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR